Should I Use DHHS's Child Support Enforcement Services?

 - reimbursement for child care costs and non-covered medical expenses.

-What range of services does DHHS offer?
+What services does DHHS offer?

 If you ask for limited services, DHHS will only accept and disburse payments - and keep records of those payments.